About

 Stop Street Harassment

 We believe that street harassment impedes gender equality and must be taken seriously.
-Because street harassment is often an invisible problem (especially to people in power) and it is dismissed as being a “minor annoyance,” a “joke,” or the fault of the harassed person, our primarily focus right now is simply to document the problem and demonstrate why it’s a human rights violation that must be addressed.
+Because street harassment is often an invisible problem (especially to people in power) and it is dismissed as being a “minor annoyance,” a “joke,” or the fault of the harassed person, our primary focus right now is simply to document the problem and demonstrate why it’s a human rights violation that must be addressed.

 What We Do: